-Michael Creed TD is the Minister for Agriculture, Food and the Marine.
+Michael Creed is a Fine Gael TD representing Cork North West.
+He was the Minister for Agriculture, Food and the Marine from 6 May, 2016 to 27 June, 2020.
 Michael was first elected to Dáil Éireann in 1989.
 He has held several positions on the Fine Gael front-bench including; Agriculture, Fisheries and Food, 2007 – 2010, Health 1989 – 1993, Youth & Sport in 1993-1994 and Education; Arts, Culture & the Gaeltacht in 1994.
 He was first co-opted to Cork County Council in 1987.
 He was the Chairperson of Cork County Council for the period 2005/06.

 Michael, a Macroom native is married to Sinead and has three children.
 Michael is currently a member of the Oireachtas Finance Committee.
 Michael’s priorities for the remainder of the Government term include the pursual of development on the N22 Macroom-Baile Mhuirne Bypass scheme and working with Cabinet to ensure the economic recovery reaches rural Ireland and constituencies such as Cork North West.